maael/DestinyModal/README.md

 ##To Do
 - [x] Make animation optional.
-- [ ] Fix cannot read propert 'parentNode' of undefined on line 84.
+- [x] Fix cannot read propert 'parentNode' of undefined when dismissing modal chains one at a time.